 3. A high school diploma is earned over the course of four years of study, while a GED is obtained by passing a series of tests in four subject areas.

 4. A high school diploma is awarded to a student by their high school, while a GED is awarded by their state or jurisdiction.

 5. A high school diploma has long been typically more valuable than a GED in terms of finding employment and pursuing higher education.
 Today, however, with the computer-based, improved GED test, that stigma is disappearing rapidly.

 6. Branches of the Military still prefer high school graduates over GED recipients.
 GED grads are required to attain higher scores on the ASVAB (Armed Services Vocational Aptitude Battery) than their high school counterparts.

 For success on the GED exam, it is crucial that you take multiple practice tests.
-Onsego offers a full GED prep course but also the option to purchase only practice tests, the “Evolve Plan.”
+Onsego offers a full online GED prep course with many practice tests.
 By taking practice tests, you will discover your weaker points so you can work on those more than on the topics you already know.

 Two Different Types Of Credentials